The word omnivore is based on the Latin word “omni,” which means, “all,” or “everything.”

 Crows are among the many birds that can eat anything, such as starlings and turkeys.
 Crows eat a wide variety of foods, such as fruits, nuts and chicks.
 They also eat insects, worms and carrion.
 Turkeys eat a variety of foods, including seeds, greens, grasses and insects.

 Mynahs will eat whatever they can, from beetles and geckos to nectar.
 Omnivorous birds have a beak and a foot shape that reflects their ability to eat varying food items, such as hard nuts and seeds or slippery fish.
-Avian omnivores are able to eat a wide variety of foods.
+Avian omnivores can eat a wide variety of foods.

 Omnivore Reptiles